garykl/dotwarrior/README.md

 5. tag - project
 6. tags - tag

-The configuration options already are extensive but not fully developed.
+The configuration options are already extensive, but not fully developed.
 Configuration is done in `python3`, which is the language, dotwarrior is written in.